 Even as someone who has always been drawn to poetry, I find myself too often forgetting about it — forgetting that I need it, or that it might help me through something.
 I have a lot of poetry books, but they need to be opened.
 I follow a lot of writers on social media, but finding new work requires a lot of absent-minded scrolling.

 I think there's something to be said about reading a poem that exists not in a bound book or on an Instagram feed, but on wood, typed in ink, hanging on a wall: permanent and immediate.
 I think that poetry should be more present in every part of our lives: that so many poems deserve — or require — daily reading to really be understood.

-We all need to take moments — at a market, or in our own homes — to read something that speaks to us.
+We all need to take moments to read something that speaks to us.
 We need things that ask us to slow down and remember the weight of words: what they can do for us, and what they can help us through.
 We all need reminders.

 I select works across a broad range of writers and genres in an effort to create those essential reminders for a wide host of people.
 In doing so, it is also my goal to create a platform for emerging writers so that their work can be seen by more people with as few barriers as possible.
 I prioritize centering the voices of Black, Indigenous, and queer writers in an ongoing effort to incorporate anti-racism into the fabric of everything I do.
 On the path to creating a more just society for all, I believe that words and creativity will always propel us forward.
 The words and creativity selected for this space are meant to do just that.